NarekMosisian/unix-storage-manager-cli/README.md

 - **No Undo**: Deleting applications and files is permanent and cannot be undone.
 Consider backing up important data before proceeding.
 - **Use at Your Own Risk**: The script is provided "as is," without warranty of any kind.
 The author is not responsible for any damage or data loss that may occur as a result of using this script.

+## Connect with me

+If you have any questions or want to discuss the project further, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/narek-mosisian-484789291/).

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.